backtrace-labs/backtrace-javascript/tools/cli/README.md

 #### `--url <string>`, `-u <string>`

 URL to upload the sourcemaps to.
-You can use also `BACKTRACE_JS_UPLOAD_URL` environment variable.
 Cannot be used with `--subdomain`.

 #### `--subdomain <string>`, `-s <string>`